futuregrid/manual/_sources/account.txt

 Quickstart
 ============

-.. todo:: add the links

-If you have not created a project on FutureGrid before we recommend that you **do not use the quickstart quide** and instead read the full documentation.
+If you have not created a project on FutureGrid before we recommend that you **do not use the quickstart guide** and instead read the full documentation.
 To remind you what you have to do here are a couple steps that you need to do: